MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ---

+# Master Difficulty {#master}

+Master difficulty applies the following changes to the raid:
+- Master difficulty scalar applied to each enemy
+- The power level of each encounter is boosted
+- Chaff is enabled
+- More details to come

+## Reward Adjustments

+All encounter chest rewards are overwritten with high-stat armor, specializing on a specific stat per a weekly rotation.
+All challenge chest rewards are overwritten with any Harrowed weapon from the raid, prioritizing those that have not yet been obtained.
+The elective difficulty challenge chests share a different lockout than the normal mode challenge chests.

+---

 # End {#end}

 ## Spoils Chest
-Weapons that have been obtained from the raid can be purchased here.
-The first weapon purchase per week is guaranteed Deepsight Resonance, per week on an account-wide lockout.
-Subsequent purchases have no chance to be Deepsighted.
+Weapons and armor that have been obtained from the raid can be purchased here.
+The first weapon purchase per week has guaranteed Deepsight Resonance, per week on an account-wide lockout.
+Subsequent purchases cannot be Deepsighted.

+## Special Thanks
+- [brekcut](https://www.twitch.tv/brekcut) for proofreading, recording the day1 and providing feedback.